alexa/alexa-skills-kit-sdk-for-java/ask-sdk-local-debug/README.md

 ## Installation

-Add the maven package - ask-sdk-local-debug >= v2.30.2 as a [test dependency](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#dependency-scope) to your skill package.
+Add the Maven package - ask-sdk-local-debug >= v1.0.0 as a [test dependency](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#dependency-scope) to your skill package.

 ## Configuration